AshampooSystems/boden/docs/docs/reference/ui/image_view.md

 * **Property<[String](../foundation/string.md)\> url**

-	The URL of the image to be displayed.
+	The URL of the image to be displayed. ( see [Using resources](../../guides/fundamentals/resources.md#using-resources) )

 ## Relationships